Discover your best options

 School leaders have worked to improve the environment at Jean Nuzzi, ensuring that every student has at least one adult in the building he or she trusts and can turn to for support.
 The school has adopted the Positive Behavior Interventions and Supports program to improve climate and student behavior.

 During the first three years of the program suspensions fell by two thirds, according to a Department of Education report, prompting one parent to say, "This is a completely different school, a different atmosphere, a major improvement from three years ago."
-A majority of students responding to a DOE survey, though, still see bullying as a problem at the school.
+Roughly one-third of students responding to a 2019-20 DOE survey, though, still see bullying as a problem at the school.

 However, Sherron said, the school is more than stabilizing, under the leadership of Principal Karleen Comrie, who took the helm in 2011.
 Comrie was herself an IS 109 student, lives in the neighborhood and worked her way up from science teacher to assistant principal to principal.